Replacement of Gee Gee Bridge

 What is happening now?

-Roads and Maritime and Murray River Council have almost completed planning for a new bridge.
-This planning involves choosing a location, completing bridge designs and carrying out environmental assessment.
+Roads and Maritime and Murray River Council have completed planning for a new bridge.
+This planning involved choosing a location, completing bridge designs and carrying out environmental assessment.
 It is likely the bridge would be built next to the existing bridge as it provides the most direct route across the river and has minimal environmental impact.

 What happens next?